56 great paddle trails

-Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Southeast Coast region of Queensland is easy with Global Paddler.
-All you need to do is pick a number on our trip locator map and click/tap on the trail name with the same number in the list below.
-The Global Paddler guide for your chosen paddle trail will then be displayed.
+Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Southeast Coast region of Queensland is easy when you are a Global Paddler member.
+All you need to do is pick a number on our trip locator map and click or tap on the trail name with the same number in the list below.
+Global Paddler memberships are available from our online store.

 Each Global Paddler guide includes a map, colour photographs, logistical details, a route description, local points of interest, quirky facts, and recommended places to eat, drink, and stay the night so that every day you spend on the water is fantastic.

 To experience the breathtaking loveliness of a stunningly natural scene reflected in the dark eyes of a gorgeous slow-dancing beauty is to have truly discovered Nirvana.
 This heaven on earth is manna for Mother Nature’s faithful and reason for doubters to believe.